MicroEJ/docs/ApplicationDeveloperGuide/managedc/binding.rst

 Start Function
 --------------

-When a WebAssembly module declares a `start function <https://www.w3.org/TR/wasm-core-1/#start-function%E2%91%A0>`__, it is automatically executed during the :ref:`initialization of the Java class <soar_clinit>` it is bound to.
+When a Wasm module declares a `start function <https://www.w3.org/TR/wasm-core-1/#start-function%E2%91%A0>`__, it is automatically executed during the :ref:`initialization of the Java class <soar_clinit>` it is bound to.

 ..